Jane is here to make your switch a stress-free one 💙

 Thanks for following all those steps to export your data - you’re a data wrangler extraordinaire 🤠

 The final step will be to upload your data in the import in Jane.
-You can navigate to Settings > Import Data to securely upload the Demographics, Patient, and General Visit CSV files and/or the bulk export .zip file.
+You can navigate to Settings > Import Data to securely upload the bulk export .zip file from PTEverywhere, or the manually exported files such as the Demographics and Patient CSV files, and Treatment Notes & Documents in a zipped folder.

 You can find an overview of this process here: Scheduling Your Import